How to Cleanse Toxic Substances from Your Intestines

-5 simple tips for cleansing your intestines at home
+5 simple tips on how to cleanse toxic substances from your intestines at home

-- Drink more water: an intestinal cleanse may cause you to become dehydrated, so it’s important to increase the amount of water that you drink per day.
-Drinking plenty of water will help you stay hydrated and help your body discharge the toxins and fecal matter that have accumulated in your intestines.
+- Drink more water: an intestinal cleanse may cause dehydration, so it’s important to increase the amount of water that you drink per day.
+This will keep you hydrated and help your body get rid of the toxins and waste that have built up in your intestines.
 Drink room temperature water with a bit of lemon for an even stronger effect.

-- Diet: while you are performing a colon cleanse, you should aim for a light diet that incorporates plenty of vegetables and fruit juices, along with other foods that are easy to digest.
-Avoid eating large meals, because this will give your intestines extra work and interfere with the cleansing process.
-We recommend consuming plenty of broths and vegetable soups to restore your body’s natural electrolytes.
+- Diet: while you’re doing a cleanse, you should aim for a light diet with plenty of vegetables and fruit juices, along with other easy-to-digest foods.
+Avoid large meals, because this will make extra work for your intestines and interfere with the cleansing process.
+Broths and vegetable soups can help restore your body’s natural electrolytes.

-- Vitamins and supplements: cleansing your intestines may result in a temporary loss of vital nutrients and supplements.
-If possible, you should compensate for this loss by consuming natural sources of vitamins and supplements.
-Increase your consumption of vitamin C, because this will help keep your immune system strong.
+- Vitamins and supplements: cleansing your intestines may result in a temporary loss of vital nutrients.
+If possible, you should make up for that loss with supplements and natural sources of vitamins.
+Increasing your vitamin C intake will help keep your immune system strong.

-- Consume more probiotics: it is very important to consume probiotic foods while you are doing a colon cleanse, because this process can cause your body to eliminate good bacteria along with the bad.
+- Consume more probiotics: it’s very important to consume probiotic foods while you’re doing a cleanse, because your body might eliminate the good bacteria along with the bad.
 By consuming probiotics, you will be able to make up for this loss and replenish your body’s good bacteria for intestinal health.

-- Detoxifying bath: the last tip that may also contribute to the purifying process for your intestines is to take a bath in water that has been treated with medicinal plants, because this will help you to eliminate toxins through your skin.
-Ideally, you should boil the herbs in the water and later wrap yourself in a towel or blanket so that the vapor is able to soak into your skin.
+- Detoxifying bath: the last tip to help with the intestinal purifying process is to take a bath in water treated with medicinal plants.
+This will help your body expel toxins through your skin.
+Ideally, you should boil the herbs in the water.
+Afterwards, wrap yourself in a towel or blanket so that the vapor can soak into your skin.

-This powerful juice is ideal for cleansing your intestines and stimulating your body to eliminate all of those toxins that it could do without.
-It is made with strawberries, pineapple and parsley, and is known for its purifying and digestive properties, which will help you combat constipation, reduce intestinal inflammation, fight gasses and, in general, help cleanse your digestive tract.
+The juice is made up of strawberries, pineapple and parsley, and is known for its purifying and digestive properties.
+These will help you combat constipation, reduce intestinal inflammation, fight gasiness and generally help cleanse your digestive tract.